blbeecha/AMP/README.md

 # AMP
 Accounts Management Portal.
-A command-line application that allows easy input, sorting, and updating, for any monetary accounts that one client may have.
-Therefore, reducing time spent on updating excel spreadsheets.
+A .NET Core 5.0 command-line application written in C# that allows easy input, sorting, and updating, for any monetary accounts that one client may have.
+Therefore, reducing time spent on updating excel spreadsheets through easy interop excel export functionality.

+Target Framework: netcoreapp3.1

 ## Installation